jacobrosenthal/react-native-ble/README.md

 var noble = ('react-native-ble');
 ```

+Use `noble.enable()` in order to raise a dialog that requests user permission to turn on Bluetooth.

 For more advanced usage, like in the eddystone_beacon_scanner, include noble directly or utilize a package that does so:
 ```
 var noble = ('noble');